Book Your Complimentary Consultation

 How your skin ages will depend on a variety of factors: your lifestyle, diet, heredity, and other personal habits.
-For instance, smoking can produce free radicals, once-healthy oxygen molecules that are now overactive and unstable.

 The second is called extrinsic ageing – where external factors contribute to ageing such as smoking, diet, sleep positions, prolonged exposure to the sun and repetitive facial expressions – such as frowning.